It’s all about trust

 De Verffabriek, Ghent, Belgium

-"If all the lights from the artist's apartment are before me, then they are not there anymore.
+“If all the lights from the artist’s apartment are before me, they are no longer there.

-As a result, his house will remain in darkness throughout the duration of the show."
+As a result, his home remains in darkness for the duration of the show.”

-"If all the lights from the artist's apartment are before me, then they are not there anymore.
+“If all the lights from the artist’s apartment are before me, they are no longer there.

-And given that I am here in this moment, I cannot be anywhere else either."
+And given that I am here now, I cannot be anywhere else.”

-What does the artist's house look like in the absence of light?
-Meaning, where would these lights be if they were not currently here?
-In a parallel line of thought, where else would I be if I were not present in this space?
-What alternatives would I have, and what value do they hold?
+What does the artist’s home look like without light?
+Where would these lamps be if they weren’t here?
+Likewise, where else could I be if not in this space?
+What alternatives exist, and what do they mean?

 All the lights of my house, 2023